Qualicum Beach: Transportation

-Highway 19A, runs the length of the town along the shoreline of the Strait of Georgia.
+Highway 19A, runs the length of the town along the shoreline of the Salish Sea.
 Highway 19 includes a junction with Highway 4, which runs through Cathedral Grove to Port Alberni and Tofino, Ucluelet, Bamfield and the Pacific Rim National Park Reserve on the south-west coast of the Island.
 Scenic, flight training and charter flights are offered by Qualicum Flight Center.
 The town has no marina or harbour, however, there is a boat launch for trailered boats.
 French Creek Harbour is 5 km south-east on Highway 19A.

 Via Rail's Malahat service served Qualicum Beach station from 1979 until 2011.
 In 2011, service was suspended indefinitely due to track replacement work.
 As of 2015, service has not yet resumed.

 Geography

 The town has an approximate area of 12.45 km2.

 Qualicum Beach is on the Nanaimo lowlands, a narrow plain which lies between the Georgia Basin to the northeast and the Beaufort Range (one of the Vancouver Island Ranges) to the south-west.
 Landforms were significantly changed by the most recent advance of glacial ice about 18,000 to 19,000 years ago.

 Marshall-Stevenson Wildlife Sanctuary, in the west end of Qualicum Beach, is a tidal wetlands at the mouth of the Little Qualicum River.

 Wildlife include: black-tailed deer, Roosevelt elk, black bear, and cougar.
 With the presence of human population, deer, raccoons and rodents persist.

 Soil types in the area, mostly classified as Orthic Dystric Brunisols and Duric Dystric Brunisols, vary from marginal to unsuitable for agriculture.
 They tend to be loamy sand or gravelly loamy sand.
 Their fertility is low and they are strongly acidic except in near-shore areas where Native American shell middens provide abundant calcium and organic matter.
 However, they are suitable for development.